DOL-003/dol-003-web/app/views/compendium/content/sticks/pots.md

 Two potentiometers are responsible for translating the position of a stickbox into values that the GCC processor can interpret as X and Y coordinates.

-## Common issues
+## Common issues & repairs

+### PODE

 As a potentiometer wears, it usually develops Potentiometer Oddity Degradation Effect (PODE).
 PODE is when a potentiometer no longer accurately reports the position of the stick, particularly during movement, which often results in missed inputs.

+Since PODE is caused by the carbon components within the potentiometer wearing out, it cannot feasibly be repaired.
+Generally, the potentiometers are replaced to fix PODE.

+### Drift

 Potentiometers can also develop drift, which is similar to PODE but manifests as incorrect non-zero values when the stick is at the center/neutral position.

-## Repairs

-Potentiometer issues cannot generally be repaired because they are caused by the carbon components wearing out.
+Similarly, drift generally cannot be fixed without replacing the affected potentiometers.

 It is possible to [clean a potentiometer](https://www.youtube.com/watch?v=lPJ2ST9vTfQ){:target="\_blank"} by unclipping it, removing the wiper, and gently applying isopropyl alcohol.
 However, this generally will not fix issues caused by wear.